5.6 Working with TIME-TAG Data

 5.6.1 Heliocentric and Barycentric Time Correction

 TIME-TAG observations with STIS have a temporal resolution of 125 microseconds.
-The effects on the observed times of both the orbital motion of the Earth and the HST may need to be corrected relative to the solar system barycenter.
-The IRAF odelaytime task creates a file of observation time events corrected for light delay from three sources: 1) general relativistic effects (up to 2 milliseconds), 2) displacement of the telescope from the center of the Earth (up to 20 milliseconds), and 3) displacement of the Earth from the solar system barycenter (up to 500 sec).
+The effects on observed times of both the orbital motion of Earth and HST may need to be corrected relative to the solar system barycenter.
+The IRAF odelaytime task creates a file of observation time events corrected for light delay from three sources: 1) general relativistic effects (up to 2 milliseconds), 2) displacement of the telescope from the center of the Earth (up to 20 milliseconds), and 3) displacement of Earth from the solar system barycenter (up to 500 sec).
 The inputs to odelaytime are the TIME-TAG data and the ephemeris files.
 For details regarding the odelaytime task and parameters, the reader is referred to STIS ISR 2000-02.

 To find and retrieve the orbital ephemeris file(s) required for the odelaytime task, visit http://www.stsci.edu/~STIS/monitors/ephemeris_files.html and follow the instructions.